Contra (New England)

 Music: 36s: Sam Bartlett - Mary Devlin’s; 34s: Celtic Fiddle Festival - The Primrose Lass.

-Form: Becket Contra lines i.e. two longways line of couples (lady on the man’s right-hand side) facing each other.
+Form: Becket Contra lines i.e. two longways line of couples (man on the lady’s left-hand side) facing each other.
 Consider the set as a squashed circle.

-A1: Holding hands in fours, circle left three places.
+A1: Holding hands in fours, circle left 3 places.

 B1: Swing neighbor.